AnkitYadav-2019409/AnkitYadav-2019409-ColorSwitch-Using_JavaFX_and_OOPS/README.md

 Also, the uml diagram and the use-case diagram of this project are uploaded within this repository.

 How to run this project in your system:
 Step1.
-Extract and open this folder as a project in your IntelliJ Idea.
+Extract and open folder "Color_Switch_TRY5" as a project in your IntelliJ Idea which is inside "Color_Switch_TRY5.zip".
 Step2.
 Add Javafx sdk to this project. for help use the link: https://www.jetbrains.com/help/idea/javafx.html Step3.
 Then just run it.